MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 Create a virtual environment named `venv`.

-?> Here we use the builtin `venv` tool, but you can use something else like Pipenv if you like.
+?> Here we use the builtin `venv` tool after the `-m` module flag, but you can use something else like Pipenv if you like.

 ```bash
 python3 -m venv venv